Lin family murders (Australia): Trials

 Just after 9:00 am on 5 May 2011, Xie (then 47) was arrested without incident at his home in North Epping following an extensive investigation.
 On 19 December 2012, he was committed for trial.
 Xie's trial had been scheduled to begin in September 2013.
 DNA tests on some evidence were in the process of being completed.
 Authorities alleged the motive for the crime was that, while Xie had been an ENT doctor in China before migrating to Melbourne in 2006, he had made an unsuccessful attempt to open a restaurant there before relocating to Sydney.
 Xie felt slighted by his loss of status and face when compared to his successful in-laws.
 He was also sexually attracted to his underage niece, Brenda Lin.

 On 22 July 2013, the Supreme Court of New South Wales delayed the trial until 17 March 2014.
 This was agreed between the prosecution and the defence, although press reports were not able to comment on the reasons for the delay.
 On 20 May and 21 May 2014, in the Supreme Court, Min and Kathy Lin's father, Yang Fei Lin, described his horror at learning that the five family members were dead.

 Xie's second trial for the murders began in August 2014, but was abandoned again shortly thereafter in September due to health issues of the trial judge.

 Xie's third trial commenced in February 2015.
 Xie, who had been refused bail ahead of the trial, pleaded not guilty.
 Robert Xie's defence lawyers argued that the injuries inflicted upon the family members indicated that the murders were committed by more than one person.
 On 1 December 2015, after a nine-month trial and eleven days of deliberation, two separate notes from the jury of twelve indicated they were unable to reach a verdict.
 An agreement still could not be reached after a direction from presiding Justice Elizabeth Fullerton indicating that she would accept a majority verdict of eleven to one.
 Fullerton formally discharged the jury on 1 December.
 The date for a retrial was initially undecided, but then confirmed for August 2016.
 Xie was granted bail on 8 December 2015.

 The final trial commenced in Sydney in June 2016.
 As in the previous trial, the jury was unable to reach a unanimous verdict, and Justice Fullerton advised a majority (11 to 1) verdict would be accepted by the court.
 On 12 January 2017, a jury found Xie guilty of five counts of murder.
 Xie was sentenced on 13 February 2017 to five consecutive life sentences in prison without the possibility of parole.
 An appeal against the conviction was dismissed in February 2021.

+Aftermath

+It was reported in May 2024 that Brenda Lin was now an advocate for survivors of sexual abuse.
+Since 2021, Lin had helped to established a network of 12 meetup hubs, The Survivor Network, in Australia to assist other victims in their recovery process.